EXECUTIVE COUNCIL

 Public Forum Debate Vice President

-Jim coached the Broad Run High School Debate & Speech Team for the past decade and has been part of the WACFL Executive Council for just about as long.
+Jim coached the Broad Run High School Debate & Speech Team for the past decade and has been part of the WASDL Executive Council for just about as long.
 He values competitive high school forensics for its contribution to developing skepticism.
 In his non-team moments, Jim is a passionate Unschooler.

 Public Forum Debate Tournament Director